LithosphereRocketry/Nandy/Design/ProgrammersGuide.md

 used as arguments are not specified, except that `p` is always clobbered by the return address.
 Programmers should carefully document the behavior of each function.
-It is encouraged that functions return the stack pointer to its original state but it is not required.
+It is encouraged that functions return the stack pointer to its original state but it is not required so long as the behavior is documented.

 ### Input/Output
 I/O on the NANDy is handled by a single 8-bit parallel I/O port.
 Data may be